Aenvis/facial-expressions-recognition/README.md

 ### Project stages
 - #### Teaching the model
 	 Training and test datasets were loaded.
 The data <b> was not preprocessed</b> which could have influenced the very poor performance of the model.
 I resigned from preprocessing, due to the fact that the data had already been prepared for the learning process.
-I then implemented the following neural network based on available material on the internet:
+I then implemented the following neural network based on available materials on the internet:
 ```python
 model = tf.keras.Sequential([